ably/ably-js/README.md

 This library exposes two API variants.
 Firstly, the original (and presently the default) callback-based API, which follows the usual node.js error-first callback style.
 Second, a promises-based API.
 With the promises variant, you can still pass a callback to methods and the callback will work as expected, but if you do not pass a callback, the method will return a promise.
 The API in use can be selected explicitly by requiring that specific variant when requiring/importing the library (or in the case of the browser version, when instantiating it).
 The usage instructions below make reference to both variants.

-For this library version, and for all future 1.x versions, the callback-based API will be the default, and the promises-based variant will need to be explicitly selected, to avoid breaking backwards compatibility.
-However, a move to the promises-based variant as the default is possible at the next major release.
-If you are not handling promises, and want a version of the library that will not start returning promises for calls where you don't pass a callback in future versions, you can explicitly require the callback variant.
+For this library version, and for all future 1.x versions, the callback-based API will be the default.
+This means that the promises-based variant will need to be explicitly selected, to avoid breaking backwards compatibility.
+A move to the promises-based variant as the default is likely at the next major release (i.e. 2.x onwards).

 For usage, jump to [Using the async API style](#using-the-async-api-style).